 Recycling LDPE AKA Recycling plastic film and other flexible plastics

 2006, The At-Store Recycling Program requires stores that offer plastic carryout bags to have a recycling bin for consumers and annually report their purchasing and recycling numbers.
 This law came into direct conflict in 2018 when China’s SWORD Policy drastically diminished the available market to recycle LDPE.
-You can find a recycling bin available for all clean, clear plastic bags at all of our locations.

 Plastic Bag Ban